 - HIPAA regulates company-owned insurance policies.

-Basically, HIPAA embodies the list of rights an individual has when entering a health care establishment.
+Basically, HIPAA embodies the list of rights an individual has when entering health care establishments.

 - Only you or your personal representative have a right to access your records.
 A health care provider may send copies of your documents to another provider or medical plan only if needed for treatment or payment with your permission.